-Anvilicious: According to this article, the franchise was meant for kids who grew up from late 70's to 80's, showing them the struggle that their parent's and grandparents went thorugh after World War II.
+Anvilicious: According to this article, the franchise was meant for kids who grew up from late 70's to 90's, showing them the struggle that their parents and grandparents went through after World War II.

 Archive Panic: And how!
-The series has 31 entries and each of their episodes are around 25 minutes.
+The series has 26 entries (31 if you include Heidi, Moomin, Dororo, Rocky Chuck and Andersen Stories) and each of their episodes are around 25 minutes.
 Then, there are A Dog of Flanders and 3000 Leagues in Search of Mother movies.

 Germans Love David Hasselhoff: Look at the Wikipedia page for at least 60 percent of these shows in Italian, French or Arabic and they'll likely be twice as long as the language of the page you were previously reading.